 My first proper foray into journalism was, at age 14, writing a restaurant review column titled “Morse’s Morsels” for Oceanside High School’s Sider Press.
-I have continued to write about food and restaurants, both professionally and for fun.
-However, I have never publicly discussed my own eating habits, concerns, and woes.
-And there are many.(I’m not pulling a Frank Bruni here, I promise.
-Just keep reading!)
+Today, I rarely discuss my own eating habits, concerns, and woes.
+And there are many.I’m not pulling a Frank Bruni here, I promise.
+Just keep reading!

 When I read Fast Food Nation as a teenager, I was disgusted by the atrocities perpetrated by American fast food companies against their employees (many of them undocumented immigrants) who risked life and limb to bring Chicken McNuggets to the masses.
 Yet I was not moved to take action.
-My 17-year-old self went, along with my friends, to McDonalds, Burger King, or Wendy’s five days per week to raid the dollar menus.
-And at this hormonally and metabolically gifted age, we hardly gained a goddamn pound (despite consuming chicken feces and all the other junk that’s inside any standard fast food sandwich).
+My 17-year-old self went, along with my friends, to McDonalds, Burger King, or Wendy’s five days per week to raid their dollar menus.
+At this hormonally and metabolically gifted age, we hardly gained a goddamn pound, despite consuming chicken feces and all the other junk that’s inside any standard fast food sandwich.

 I had the knowledge, yet I remained ignorant.

 In college, not much changed.
-Food trucks and ethnic cuisines in West Philadelphia, replaced the fast food of old, but even reading “The Omnivore’s Dilemma” didn’t do a thing to majorly shake up my habits.
+Food trucks and ethnic cuisines in West Philadelphia at Penn replaced the fast food of old, but even reading “The Omnivore’s Dilemma” didn’t do a thing to majorly shake up my habits.
 I naively considered the lettuce and tomatoes on top of my Greek Lady chicken salad hoagies to be sufficient vegetable intake.
-(None of this was helped by the fact that I lived in places with some really nasty kitchens featuring roaches, mice, etc. I was convinced that I’d rather spend the money eating out then dying of some foodborne illness.)
+None of this was helped by the fact that I lived in places with some really nasty kitchens featuring roaches or mice.
+I was convinced that I’d rather spend the money eating out then dying of some foodborne illness.

-(Sidenote: For the only math class I took at Penn, I wrote a paper explaining why I would continue to eat at Taco Bell despite an outbreak of salmonella and nationwide produce recalls, because statistically, there were greater odds of many more obscure things happening to me than being effected by diseased lettuce.)
+Sidenote: For the only math class I took at Penn, I wrote a paper explaining why I would continue to eat at Taco Bell despite an outbreak of salmonella and nationwide produce recalls, because statistically, there were greater odds of many more obscure things happening to me than being effected by diseased lettuce.
+I earned an A.

 Some of my progress was likely erased when I returned to America and started working.
-I found it hard to cook find time to cook while spending 12+ hours per day commuting and working.
+I found little time to cook find time to cook while spending 12+ hours per day commuting and working.

 It was only when I returned to Europe again, this time Denmark, that the obscene, and I mean obscene prices of food when dining out in that socialist paradise forced me to eliminate eating out except for very rare special occasions.
 However, at this moment, I had the time and the motivation for start eating better.
-(Snagging a girlfriend with a keen interest in healthy eating didn’t hurt.
-In fact, daily reinforcement focused on healthy living was lifechanging!)
+Snagging a girlfriend with a keen interest in healthy eating didn’t hurt.
+In fact, her daily reinforcement of healthy living was lifechanging!

 Fast forward two years.

-Despite one friend insisting that I read Jonathan Safran Foer’s book Eating Animals since it first came out, because after reading it, she promptly and permanently converted to vegetarianism, it was only after I purchased a Kindle in late 2011 that I got around to reading this piece.
-By early December, after reading the book on bus rides through London, I was shocked and horrified by what I read about meat production, especially in America.
+One friend insisted that I read Jonathan Safran Foer’s book Eating Animals since it first came out, as it inspired her to convert to vegetarianism.
+Only after I purchased a Kindle in late 2011 did I get around to reading this piece.
+By early December 2011 I was shocked and horrified by what I read about meat production, especially in America.

-For me, a sore spot has always been the threat of going bald.
+A sore spot for me has always been the threat of going bald.
 Despite my hair starting to thin in high school, it has remained largely in tact.
 (Knock wood!)
-Though my dad, bald himself, thinks I’m crazy, I attribute my hair retention to the egg yolks (packed with biotin and silica) that I have eaten regularly since age 21.
+Though my dad, bald himself, thinks I’m crazy, I attribute my hair retention to the egg yolks packed with biotin and silica that I have eaten regularly since age 21.
 But the more I read about eating animals who themselves were fed all sorts of chemicals, hormones, and antibiotics, the more that it grossed me out to even consider eating them myself.

-So on New Years Eve, at a supermarket in Amsterdam, I ate a sample-size piece of salami, and proclaimed that I would never eat meat again.
+So on New Years Eve, on the verge of 2011-2012, at a supermarket in Amsterdam, I ate a sample-size piece of salami, and proclaimed that I would never eat meat again.

 I don’t know what made me do it.
-But I walked into that restaurant.
-And I ordered that chicken.
-And I felt like I’d just committed a personal felony.
-I didn’t enjoy one bite of that chicken.
-But it inspired me to do better.
+But I walked into that restaurant and ordered that chicken.
+I felt like I’d just committed a personal felony.
+I didn’t enjoy one bite, but it inspired me to do better.

 I don’t want to be a forty-year-old who looks sixty.
 I want to be a forty-year-old who looks thirty.
-And I’m not going to get that, or live a long life without needing medical care, if I eat crap.
+I want to live a long life without needing medical care.
 Plus, I want my hair.